SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 </div>

-The massive advantage of the dedicated physical CPU core of CCX13 is clearly visible on the single-core results, but when running the benchmarks on multiple threads, using hyper-threading on that single CPU core lowers the difference from the other server types.
-However, the server with a dedicated CPU is the clear winner of this round, with the CAX11 being the second.
+The massive advantage of the dedicated physical CPU core of CCX13 is clearly visible in the single-core results.
+However, when running the benchmarks on multiple threads, hyper-threading on that single CPU core lowers the difference from the other server types.
+Nevertheless, the server with a dedicated CPU is the clear winner of this round, with the CAX11 being the second.

 When focusing on the difference between CX21 and CX22, we can confirm the pattern previously seen with the `SCore` results: the new server offering has a bit of performance advantage in almost all benchmarking workloads.

-CX22 also consistently beats CX21 in our memory bandwidth benchmarks, especially with larger block sizes:
+CX22 also consistently outperforms CX21 in our memory bandwidth benchmarks, especially with larger block sizes:

 <div class="text-center m-2.5 mt-8 mb-6">